-You had weird dream?
+You were startled awake by an upsetting dream?
 You received an unpleasant email from your boss?
-Your partner commented on dinner?
+Your partner made an inconsiderate comment about the dinner you worked hard to cook?
 All surviors of abuse know that feeling when even the slightest negative experience sends us into a whirlpool of self-doubt and anxiety.
-Instantly we hear our abuser saying: “See?
+Instantly, we see our abuser standing before us saying, “See?
 I was right!
-You are good for nothing!” and we seem lost at sea without a raft or a life vest.
+You are good for nothing!”
+And we end up drowning in a sea of shame and frustration without anyone to save us.

-You may have spotted the following saying knocking about the social media in some variations:
+You may have spotted the following words knocking about on social media:

 Don’t Let Negative and Toxic People Rent Space in Your Head.